Convert your balcony into your go to spot with our easy to follow guide on maximising this open space

 Invest in smart furniture which has more seating space and consumes less floor space, like L-shaped seating or seaters that have broad seats.
 Avoid using fully upholstered furniture to utilise the space efficiently.

-Use a chequered pattern for the flooring – whether working with tiles or wood.
+Use a chequered pattern for the balcony or terrace flooring – whether working with tiles or wood.
 This gives an illusion of a bigger space.
 To heighten the effect, cover the floor using dhurries with stripes and checks as well.

 When it comes to embellishing the space, think vertical.
 Use the wall to create an interesting display, instead of fancy floor arrangements.
 The key is to strike a balance between the two, without letting either get too busy.